Organizations of all types and sizes have come to realize that their main focus must be to satisfy their customers.

 |All departments||Payroll department||Data on hours worked, etc.|

 Don’t assume you know what the customer wants.
-There are many examples of errors in this area, such as “new Coke” and car models that didn’t sell.
+There are many examples of errors in this area, such as software that isn’t updated to meet current market expectations and car models that don’t sell.
 Many organizations expend considerable time, money and effort determining the “voice” of the customer, using tools such as customer surveys, focus groups and polling.

 Satisfying the customer includes providing what is needed when it’s needed.
 In many situations, it’s up to the customer to provide the supplier with requirements.
 For example, the payroll department should inform other departments of the exact format for reporting the numbers of hours worked by employees.
 If the payroll department doesn’t do this job properly, it bears some responsibility for the variation in reporting that will occur.

-Excerpted from Donald W. Benbow, Ahmad K. Elshennawy and H. Fred Walker, The Certified Quality Technician Handbook, ASQ Quality Press, 2003, pages 1-2.
+Excerpted from The Certified Quality Technician Handbook, pages 1-2.